France: Armenian mob attacks Turkish family, 4 injured | News.az

 A member of the Armenian group opened fire in the air with a gun while leaving the scene, said the family member.

-The group included an individual who went to the Nagorno-Karabakh region, where clashes took place between Azerbaijani and Armenian forces last spring.
+The group included an individual who went to Azerbaijan's Nagorno-Karabakh region, where clashes took place last autumn.